Know Your Loved One is Cared For

 A Person-centered Approach

 We believe that no one should be defined by the symptoms of Alzheimer’s and dementia.
-Maintaining identity and a strong sense of self comes from living a life filled with meaning and purpose and contributions — we believe having dementia shouldn’t change that.
+Maintaining identity and a strong sense of

 - Common Questions About Alzheimer's and Dementia